Would you like to join?

 To find out more about becoming a member look at our membership pages or contact our New Member Co-ordinators Dave & Audrey Girt, using the form on the contact page.

-Mid Week Lunch Meet - Tuesday 12th September, 12 noon
+Mid Week Lunch Meet - Tuesday 12th June, 12 noon

 Members past and present, guests and web behaved Grandchildren are most welcome, for an afternoon of gourmet eating and scintillating conversation.

 Following the huge success of the YMC's indoor climbing sessions we held an introduction to Rock Climbing meet in April 2018 at Almscliff Crag.
 This saw approximately 20 potential members attend and experience for their first time what it was like to get hands on the rock.

 This was only possible with the support of current club members and also the Club having the required kit available to do this type of event.

 In light of this success we will again be holding our regular Wednesday evening outdoor meets and below is a list of the dates and venues we will be visiting.

 The kit owned by the club is available for all club members to use and should you require any of it please do not hesitate to contact me.